underscoreio/essential-slick/src/pages/basics.md

 We define queries by creating `TableQuery` objects such as `messages` and transforming them with combinators such as `map` and `filter`.
 These transformations look like transformations on collections, but the operate on the parameters of the query rather than the results returned.

-We run a query by creating an `Action` object via the `result` method and passing it to the `run` method of the database object to be executred.
+We execute a query by creating an action object, via the `result` method of a query, and passing it to the `run` method of the database object.

+The result of an action is a `Future[T]`.
+When the future completes, the result is available.

 The query language is the one of the richest and most significant parts of Slick.
 We will spend the entire next chapter discussing the various queries and transformations available.